ReflectedCheese/Pokemon-quasar/README.md

 Each exercise contains its own README.md file with instructions.

+To do the exercises, create a fork of this repository and clone it to your local machine.

-# Pokémon Quasar - Dutch
+# Pokémon Quasar - Nederlands

 Deze repo bevat oefeningen om de basiskennis van Quasar / Vue te testen.